 Mountain biking is becoming one of the top Adventure Activities In Bhutan.
 The roads in Bhutan are often quiet and clean, and the fresh mountain air makes biking a joy.
 You can ride through valleys, cross rivers, and cycle up mountain roads.

 Popular biking routes include the road from Paro to Thimphu and the trails around Bumthang.
-For those looking for a real challenge, try the Tour of the Dragon, a one-day biking race covering 268 kilometers across the mountains.
+For those looking for a real challenge, try the Tour of the Dragon, a one-day biking race covering 268 kilometres across the mountains.
 It is tough but offers the best view of Bhutan’s natural beauty.

 No matter your skill level, biking in Bhutan will give you memories to last a lifetime.
 It is a great way to enjoy both exercise and scenery.
-No wonder more travelers are adding biking to their Bhutan adventure trip itinerary.
+No wonder more travellers are adding biking to their Bhutan adventure trip itinerary.

-Estimated Cost: Mountain Biking (Paro to Thimphu): ₹2,000 - ₹4,000 per day (bike rental)
+- Estimated Cost: Mountain Biking (Paro to Thimphu): ₹2,000 - ₹4,000 per day (bike rental)

 4. Rock Climbing – Challenge the Heights

 Rock climbing is another popular Adventure Activity In Bhutan.
 The “The Nose” rock climbing site in Thimphu is perfect for both beginners and experts.
-It has many routes, each with its level of difficulty.
+It has many routes, each with its own level of difficulty.

 Climbers are always supervised by professionals, and the gear is of good quality.
 The combination of climbing and amazing views makes this one of the Best adventure spots in Bhutan.
 It is not just about strength, but also focus and patience.
 This is why it stands out among other Adventure Activities In Bhutan.

-Estimated Cost: Rock Climbing (Thimphu): ₹1,500 - ₹3,000 per session
+- Estimated Cost: Rock Climbing (Thimphu): ₹1,500 - ₹3,000 per session

 5. Paragliding – Fly Over the Valleys